newrelic/newrelic-python-agent/tests/cross_agent/fixtures/distributed_tracing/README.md

   included on events or traces.
 + `expected_metrics`: List.
 Each list item itself is also a list of length two.
   The first item in the list is a metric name (unscoped).
-The second item is the expected number of occurances of that metric.
+The second item is the expected number of occurrences of that metric.
 When a `null` is encountered, then the metric is expected to be absent.

 ## Optional fields